chrissolanilla/CSolanillaBio/_posts/2018-09-12-css-specificity.md

 * Internal CSS (in the <head>)
 * Inline Styles (styles directly applied to elements)

-It works kind of counter-intuitively, so just to explain further: inline styles override internal CSS, and internal css overrides external CSS files, and external CSS files override browser defaults.
+It works kind of counter-intuitively, so just to explain further: inline styles override internal CSS, and internal CSS overrides external CSS files, and external CSS files override browser defaults.
 One way to think about it is like layers.
 The "closer" the style is to the element, the higher precedence it has.
 An inline style has the highest precedence because it’s literally written on the element.
 On the other hand, browser default styles (think Times New Roman, 16pt) are easily overwritten because they are farthest "away" from the element.

 <img src="/assets/images/blog-imgs/2018-09-10-css-specificity/cascading-order.png" class="specificity-cascading-order" alt="CSS Cascading Order" title="CSS Cascading Order">